 Toyota Prius Plug-In reliability & safety

-As you’d expect, the Prius Plug-in shares much of its electronics and technology with the regular fourth-generation Prius that was released before it.
-With more than 20 years spent developing hybrid technology, Toyota has made the Prius Plug-in totally dependable, even though this model features a new Dual Motor System and a bigger battery.
+As you’d expect, the Prius Plug-in shares much of its electronics and technology with the regular fourth-generation Prius.
+With more than 20 years spent developing hybrid technology, Toyota has made the Prius Plug-In totally dependable, even though this model features a new Dual Motor System and a bigger battery.

 Toyota Prius Plug-In reliability & problems

-Our sister title Auto Express ranked Toyota as the 6th-best brand for customer satisfaction in its 2020 Driver Power owner survey, while the brand ranked eighth for reliability.
-This also includes its standard petrol and diesel models as well, but Toyota is known for its reliability so the Prius will be no different.
+Toyota was ranked as the sixth-best brand for customer satisfaction in the 2020 Driver Power owner survey and the eighth-best for reliability.
+This also includes its standard petrol models, but Toyota is known for its reliability so the Prius will be no different.

 The fourth-generation Prius finished 16th in the 2020 Driver Power rundown of the best 75 cars to live with, so the Prius Plug-in will likely be just as easy and trouble free to live with.
 That’s because it uses many similar components, so this information should give you reassurance.